 Hazelnuts come from hazel trees and are popularly used in baking and desserts.
-Ground up into a finer consistency, they can be made into delicious hazelnut cocoa spreads and also be used to flavor beverages and treats.
+Ground up into a finer consistency, they can be made into delicious hazelnut cocoa spreads and used to flavor beverages and treats.

 Bottom Line: Hazelnuts are made of organic material, so they will eventually go bad, just like other nuts.